 The Sarytogan Graphite Deposit was first explored during the Soviet era in the 1980s with sampling by trenching and diamond drilling.
-Metallurgical testwork successfully produced graphite concentrate (reported in the 23 February 2022 Prospectus).
+Metallurgical test work utilising flotation, sintering, and leaching successfully produced graphite concentrate of up to 98.6% purity (reported in the 23 February 2022 Prospectus).
 Further testing is planned and underway to validate these historical results.

-Diamond drilling and surface sampling resumed after a 30-year hiatus in 2019 that enabled the estimation of an Inferred Mineral Resource of 209Mt@ 28.5% TGC for 60Mt contained graphite by CSA Global (Table 2).
+Diamond drilling and surface sampling resumed after a 30-year hiatus in 2019 that enabled the estimation of an Inferred Mineral Resource of 209Mt @ 28.5% TGC for 60Mt contained graphite by CSA Global (Table 1).

-Table 2 - Sarytogan Graphite Deposit Inferred Mineral Resource (cut-off grade of 15%).
+Table 1 - Sarytogan Graphite Deposit Inferred Mineral Resource (cut-off grade of 15%).
 Refer to Prospectus dated 23 February 2022, published on the ASX 14 July 2022, for full details of the Mineral Resource Estimate.

+Zone JORC In-Situ Total Graphitic Contained

-Zone JORC Classification In-Situ Tonnage (Mt) Total Graphitic Carbon (TGC %) Contained Graphite (Mt)
+Classification Tonnage (Mt) Carbon (TGC %) Graphite (Mt)

 North Inferred 159 28.8 46

 Central Inferred 49 27.5 14

 Total Inferred 209 28.5 60